TheCl3m/PortableArcade/docs/index.md

 * Sending information that could be processed quickly.

 As a result we did the following things.
-In order to not be disturbed by any delay we decided to send binary strings (uint32_t).
+In order not to be disturbed by any delay we decided to send binary strings (uint32_t).
 This considerably reduced the complexity.
 Then we had to know what will each bit  do.
 In the case of our controller we had six different things:
 * 4 buttons
 * 2 values between 0-1023 representing the X-Y axis

-The buttons can be encode with 1 bit; in the other hand the X-Y axis need 10 bits.
+The buttons can be encoded with 1 bit.
+On the other hand the X-Y axis need 10 bits.

 Our data sent to the raspberry will be as follows: